jayshai/iw4x-vanilla-restored/README.md

 3. Enjoy.

 ## Legacy Builds
 You can find my legacy build [here](https://forum.alterware.dev/t/iw4x-mw2-2009-restored-mp-ui-update-1-3-13-05-2026/96).
-Many changes have been made since this build so it's no longer supported:
+Many changes have been made since this build so it's no longer supported.

 ## Support